webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Magic-Shield.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Magic Shield
+>1  Intellect

 You gain +1 to Armor for an hour.
 Action to initiate.